 University College Birmingham has opted into the TEF and received a Silver award.

-Delivered by experts in the University’s renowned College of Food, the course is ideal if you want to focus on the technical and managerial skills required to be successful in the baking industry.
+Delivered by experts in the University’s renowned College of Food and Hospitality Management, the course is ideal if you want to focus on the technical and managerial skills required to be successful in the baking industry.
 It will also appeal to students who want experience of working with a broad range of baking and confectionery processes.
 The University has its own industry standard on-site bakery, product development laboratories and specialist chocolate facilities, allowing you to acquire comprehensive, high-level industry skills.

 Who’s the course for?

 The bakery and confectionery industry offers a creative, competitive work environment with superb opportunities for career progression.
 Whether you want to work for a major bakery company, start your own business baking artisan bread, or become a chocolatier or a patissier, this course will give you the practical skills and business knowledge you will need.
 Modules have been developed in consultation with industry experts to provide you with the technical and managerial skills needed to succeed at senior management level or as a business entrepreneur.